What do I need to bring?

 If my dog is in Boot Camp, can I still come visit if I miss him/her?

 - Absolutely!
 Once per week during the boot camp, we can schedule “hugs and kisses” visits so that you may come love on your dog, without having to work on any training.

 What is the bordetella vaccine and why does my dog need it?

-- Bordetella vaccines are designed to protect your dog against the treat of kennel cough.
+- Bordetella vaccines are designed to protect your dog against the threat of kennel cough.
 We require this vaccine to protect your dog, as well as the other dogs that come into the facility.
 We know that kennel cough is a very serious illness and we try to keep it out of our facility!
 Below is some more information about kennel cough!